Diamond Jubilee (horse)

 Diamond Jubilee (1897 – 10 July 1923) was a British-bred and British-trained Thoroughbred race horse and sire.
 In a career which lasted from June 1899 until October 1901 he ran sixteen times and won six races.

 He showed modest form as a two-year-old in 1899 but improved to be the leading colt of his generation in 1900 when he won the British Triple Crown.
 His other wins included the Eclipse Stakes, then one of the most valuable horse races in the world.
 He was retired to stud at the end of the 1901 season and was later exported to Argentina.

 Diamond Jubilee was noted throughout his life for his unpredictable and sometimes violent temperament.

 Background

-Diamond Jubilee was bred by his owner, the Prince of Wales.
-He was foaled in the year of Queen Victoria's Diamond Jubilee.
+Diamond Jubilee was bred by his owner, the Prince of Wales, later King Edward VII.
+He was foaled in the year of the Diamond Jubilee of Queen Victoria.

 Diamond Jubilee's sire, St. Simon was an undefeated racehorse who was considered one of the best British runners of the 19th Century.
 In an outstanding stud career he won nine sires’ championships, having sired ten Classic winners.
 Perdita, the dam of Diamond Jubilee was a successful racehorse who was bought by the Prince on the advice of John Porter.
 As a broodmare she produced, in addition to Diamond Jubilee, the 1896 Derby winner Persimmon and the Jockey Club Cup winner Florizel II.
 Such was the quality of Diamond Jubilee's pedigree, and the status of his owner, that his birth was noted in the press.